Different Inhomogeneous Evolutionary Histories for Uranus and Neptune

 \section{Evolution of Uranus and Neptune}

-Section \ref{sec:experiments} demonstrated that initial envelope entropies of above 3.5 k$_B$ baryon$^{-1}$ convectively mix, increasing their internal luminosity significantly compared to models which do not mix.
-Thus, depending on the rock mass fraction abundance, we chose initial entropy profiles which stabilized the outer composition gradient of Uranus.
-This is a similar idea to the results of VH20, which preserved an outer composition gradient in a Uranus model to keep the interior heat within the planet and allow the outer regions to cool.
+Section \ref{sec:experiments} demonstrated that initial envelope entropies at $\sim$3.8 k$_B$ baryon$^{-1}$ can destabilize the outer composition gradient.\footnote{This interior entropy value applies only to the ice mixture ratio being used here.
+This entropy value is different for different compositions.
+The goal of this work is not to firmly constrain these numbers since they are subject to all the uncertainties related to Uranus and Neptune.} This is a similar idea to the results of VH20, which preserved an outer composition gradient in a Uranus model to keep the interior heat within the planet and allow the outer regions to cool.
 In contrast, Neptune's higher luminosity suggests that its outer composition gradient requires more substantial internal energy replenishment.
 To reduce the convective stability of Neptune’s outer compositional gradient, we assigned interior entropy profiles higher than Uranus for a particular $Z$ and rock mass fraction distribution.
-Consequently, a typical Neptune model's initial temperature profile is approximately 5,000 K hotter than that of Uranus.
+Recall from Section \ref{sec:experiments} that models immediately above the convective mixing threshold satisfy two requirements demanded by the present-day Neptune at once$-$ a higher present-day intrinsic flux and a smaller present-day radius compared to Uranus.
+As such, our standard Neptune initial conditions require higher initial entropies than Uranus by $\sim$0.5--1 k$_B$ baryon$^{-1}$ to destabilize the outer region, depending on the rock mass distribution.
+Values higher than this range can completely destabilize the profile, leading to a homogeneous and adiabatic evolution, which does not yield the expected gravity data of Neptune (and even smaller radii).
+These entropy constraints lead to a higher initial interior temperature of Neptune of between 2,000--5,000 K relative to initial interior temperatures of Uranus.